About the theme

 Individual Grants Programme

-- Masters in Neuroscience — This is a scholarship exclusively for women.
+- M.Sc. in Neuroscience - exclusively for women.

-- Masters in Speech Therapy — This includes the Master in Audiology and Speech Language Pathology (MASLP) programme, and programmes covering speech and hearing, audiology and speech therapy.
+- Masters in Speech Therapy - Master in Audiology and Speech Language Pathology (MASLP) programme, and programmes covering speech and hearing, audiology and speech therapy.

 Professional Enhancement Grant

 This is a grant for professionals who wish to enhance their professional skills through observership programmes (pertinent to the medical fraternity), training sessions or workshops — both domestic and overseas.